William Henry (missionary)

+William Henry (1770–1859) was an Irish missionary for the London Missionary Society.

 Early life

 William Henry was born in Sligo, Ireland in 1770, the son of George and Sarah Henry.
 He trained as a carpenter and joiner and worked in the Sligo shipyards.
 As a young man, he joined in the persecution of itinerant Methodist preachers but in 1791 was converted and joined the Calvinistic Methodist group known as the Countess of Huntingdon's Connexion.
 They arranged for Henry's tuition under John Walker, Fellow of Trinity College, Dublin.

 The Connexion supported the London Missionary Society, founded in 1795 by Thomas Haweis, chaplain to the Countess.
 The Society purchased the ship Duff and dispatched 30 missionaries to the South Seas in August 1796.
 All were tradesmen.
 There were six married missionaries with their families, among them William Henry and his wife Sarah.